 Bed bugs are incapable of flight and they cannot jump, so they must make their way onto your bed by crawling.
 Of course, they can always crawl across the carpet and up the best posts, right?
 The answer is yes, but you can place traps around the legs of your bed.
 There are traps/monitors specific to bed bugs.

 Place each leg of your bed inside the center of the trap.
 In an attempt to climb into your bed, bed bugs will climb into the outer lip of the trap.
 There, they will become stuck and unable to climb up your bed our back out of the trap.
 Using this method of prevention, you can keep bed bugs out of your mattress.
+A bed bug exterminator Toronto relies on specialized knowledge and concentrated pesticides which are not available to anyone besides licensed exterminators due to strict chemical control laws and guidelines.

 Use Heat to Your Advantage